What Can You Do With a Dutch Oven: 7 Rules to Follow

 Enamel Dutch Oven

-Sometimes our purchases are not perfect when we buy them.
-Make sure the enamel is not compromised by this I mean no chips, splinters, or cracks.
-As with the seasoned cast-iron oven look for warping and that the lid fits tightly to keep the steam inside the oven.
+Sometimes, our purchases are not perfect when we buy them.
+Ensure the enamel is not compromised by this, meaning no chips, splinters, or cracks.
+As with the seasoned cast-iron oven, look for warping, and the lid fits tightly to keep the steam inside the oven.

 Compromised Dutch Oven